Sample-Specific Debiasing for Better Image-Text Models: Introduction

 In this paper, we focus on contrastive learning, a self-supervised approach that encourages the representations of semantically similar or \textit{positive} pairs of data to be close, and those of dissimilar or \textit{negative} pairs to be distant.
-Contrastive learning has been applied in the medical domain, demonstrating impressive transfer capabilities on a diverse set of downstream tasks \citep{chauhanJointModelingChest2020,huangGLoRIAMultimodalGlobalLocal2021,liao2021multimodal,muller2022joint,zhangContrastiveLearningMedical2022,boeckingMakingMostText2022,wangUsingMultipleInstance2023,bannur2023learning}.
+Contrastive learning has been applied in the medical domain, demonstrating impressive transfer capabilities on a diverse set of downstream tasks \citep{chauhanJointModelingChest2020,huangGLoRIAMultimodalGlobalLocal2021,liaoMultimodalRepresentationLearning2021,mullerJointLearningLocalized2022,zhangContrastiveLearningMedical2022,boeckingMakingMostText2022,wangUsingMultipleInstance2023,bannurLearningExploitTemporal2023}.
 The biggest improvements come from addressing challenges unique to this domain.
-Examples include using cross-attention to localize areas of interest to handle the lack of effective pathology detectors~\citep{huangGLoRIAMultimodalGlobalLocal2021}, fine-tuning language models on medical corpora to address linguistic challenges in clinical notes~\citep{boeckingMakingMostText2022}, and removing ambiguities that arise from references to previous imaging events by explicitly using these comparisons as a form of self-supervision~\citep{bannur2023learning}.
-In a similar spirit, our work aims to address the nonuniform class distribution typical of clinical data. \nms{I think the argument that "the biggest improvements come from addressing challenges unique to this domain" and the other examples aren't clarifying anything and are cluttering the intro; would remove.}
+Examples include using cross-attention to localize areas of interest to handle the lack of effective pathology detectors~\citep{huangGLoRIAMultimodalGlobalLocal2021}, fine-tuning language models on medical corpora to address linguistic challenges in clinical notes~\citep{boeckingMakingMostText2022}.
+In a similar spirit, our work aims to address the nonuniform class distribution typical of healthcare data.

+\nms{I think the argument that "the biggest improvements come from addressing challenges unique to this domain" and the other examples aren't clarifying anything and are cluttering the intro; would remove.} \wpq{response: I made the argument shorter.}